 I try really hard to hack the first 4 hours of your workday.
 “Be a maker in the morning, and a manager in the afternoon,” I’ve heard.

-Drill down those first 4 hours to zone in on your biggest, hardest task, or your craft (so writing copy or doing calligraphy work for me, whatever it is for you.
+Drill down those first 4 hours to zone in on your biggest, hardest task, or your craft (so writing copy or whatever it is for you.
 Stephen King spent 4 hours a day writing before calling it quits and Jerry Seinfeld wrote jokes for four hours a day).